-The Company holds various licences and permits to regulate its exploration activities in Australia.
-These include conditions and regulations with respect to the rehabilitation of areas disturbed during the course of its exploration activities.
+The Company holds various exploration licences to regulate its exploration activities in Australia.
+These licences include conditions and regulations with respect to the rehabilitation of areas disturbed during the course of its exploration activities.

 So far as the Directors are aware, all exploration activities have been undertaken in compliance with all relevant environmental regulations.